bnnm/wwiser-utils/doc/NAMES.md

 Sometimes game's files have lines like `C_PlayMusic("bgm_results")`, those are automatically handled by *wwiser* and read `bgm_results` just fine (explained before).

+### ignore close numbers
+If you have numbers that are the same save the last 2 digits (more or less) that means they share the same root and you only need to reverse one, wwiser automatically fills the rest.
+For example with 1189781958 and 1189781957 you only need to reverse first (`bgm1`), second (`bgm2`) will be automatically found.

 ### try newer/older games lists' as a base
 Sequels sometimes share base Wwise project and names (ex. *Doom Eternal* vs *Doom 2016*), so it's useful to include names from previous names, and also names from newer games in older games works too.